 The Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 included miscellaneous amendments to the Federal Circuit Court of Australia Act 1999 to establish two divisions within the Federal Circuit Court, a Fair Work division and a general division.
 As from 1 July 2009 proceedings in the Court must be instituted, heard and determined in one of these divisions.

 The Fair Work Act Fair Work (Transitional and Consequential Provisions) Act 2009 and the Fair Work (State Referral and Consequential and Other Amendments) Act 2009 respectively provide similarly in respect of matters arising under the continuing operation of the pre-July 2009 Workplace Relations Act 1996 and the Building and Construction Industry Improvement Act 2005.
 The general division will hear and determine all matters which are not required to be exercised in the Fair Work division.

-Administration and management of the Court
+Administration of the Court

 The Corporate Services Branch of the Federal Court of Australia's Principal Registry provides administration and support to the Federal Circuit Court of Australia.
 The Branch consists of six sections: Information Technology, Human Resources, Finance, Contracts, Communications, and Property and Facilities.
 Catherine Sullivan is the Executive Director Corporate Services.